fetchrobotics/docs/source/in_the_box.rst

 Logging In
 ~~~~~~~~~~

-Once the robot is turned on, ssh into the computer of the robot using
+Once the robot is turned on and the robot is on the network, ssh
-the default ``fetch`` user account:
+into the computer of the robot using the default ``fetch`` user
+account:

 ::